kasir-barati/docker/docker-compose-files/fusionauth-nodejs/README.md

 5. Do not close your browser, login with these credentials:
    - Email: admin@admin.com
    - Password: adminadmin

-6. Now make the request as it is described in this file: `./register.http`
+**Now make the request as it is described in this file: `./register.http` which fails** **BUT when you execute the curl script it works just fine without the connection refused error**